INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/01 - Introduction/01 - Introduction.md

 	- A slippery floor
 	- Losing your wallet

-Security, on the other hands, is about protecting people and assets against wanted actions (potentially malicious from an **adversary**).
+Security, on the other hand, is about protecting people and assets against deliberate actions (potentially malicious from an **adversary**).
 	- Computer getting stolen
 	- Cryptanalyst attempting to break a cipher

 A **threat** is a potential for violation of a system's security.
 An **attack** is a deliberate assault on a system's security.
-Attacks can be :
+Attacks can be:
 - Passive attacks
 	- Eavesdropping
 	- Traffic Analysis (TCPdump, Wireshark ....)